Danny Noyes '02email: email@example.com

 "Colby is a special place to extend yourself not only within academic endeavors, but athletic ones as well," reflects Noyes.
 "The Alpine program has a strong history of competitiveness and performance, and I feel we have taken it a step further in recent years to establish ourselves on the hill.
 Colby has made a mark at the National level and will strive to further that mark in the coming years.
 We have the talent to be competitive and win podium positions at EISA carnivals, and we hope to attract those motivated and gifted athletes who want to make a difference and have their impact felt."

-Noyes has had 12 Colby skiers - eight men and four women - qualify for the NCAA Skiing Championships in his first five years with the Mules.
+Noyes has had 13 Colby skiers - nine men and four women - qualify for the NCAA Skiing Championships in his first six years with the Mules.
 Vincent Lebrun-Fortin '11 earned All-America honors in both the slalom and giant slalom in the 2008 season, while Josh Kernan '10 earned All-America honors in both events in 2009.
 Lebrun-Fortin also earned two other All-America honors in 2009 and 2010 in the slalom.
 Kernan picked up his third national honor in the slalom in 2010.
+The Mules had a full men's team of three skiers at the 2013 event.

 Prior to coming to Mayflower hill as the Head Coach of the Alpine program, Noyes was the head coach of the alpine ski teams at Colby-Sawyer College for two years.
 He also had assistant coaching stints at St. Lawrence University and his two years ('01-'02, '02-'03) with the Mules.
 As an assistant under previous coach Mark Godomsky, Noyes worked with Colby All-American skiers Warner Nickerson, Rob Saunders, Jenny Lathrop, and National Champion Abbi Lathrop.